SagarBapodara/Coursera-Course-Recommendation-System/README.md

 A course recommendation system using the Coursera Courses dataset which contains over 3,000 courses.

 The model has been trained using a dataset of 3,000 courses!
-Find the dataset [here](https://www.kaggle.com/khusheekapoor/coursera-courses-dataset-2021)
+Find the dataset [here 🔗](https://www.kaggle.com/khusheekapoor/coursera-courses-dataset-2021)

-Link to my Kaggle Notebook [here](https://www.kaggle.com/sagarbapodara/coursera-course-recommendation-system-webapp)
+Link to my Kaggle Notebook [here 🔗](https://www.kaggle.com/sagarbapodara/coursera-course-recommendation-system-webapp)

 ## Tech Used